- Mono is often called the “kissing disease”.

 When can I get back to school and sports?

 You can go back to school when you feel better, which may take a few days to a few weeks.
 However, you’ll probably still feel tired for a few weeks.
 Most people get better within a month, but you may need to talk with your teachers or principal if your mono symptoms are severe and are causing you to miss a lot of school.
-Tell your health care provider (HCP) about all the different types of physical activities you usually participate in.
-Your HCP will decide what activities are safe for you to do and when.
-In general, most doctors agree that people who have had mono should not participate in sport activities during the first 3-4 weeks or until you are completely well, to reduce the chance of your spleen (an organ in the body that filters blood) getting hurt.
+Tell your primary care provider (PCP) about all the different types of physical activities you usually participate in.
+Your PCP will decide what activities are safe for you to do and when.
+In general, most doctors agree that people who have had mono should not participate in sport activities, especially contact sports, during the first 3-4 weeks or until you are completely well, to lessen the chance of your spleen (an organ in the body that filters blood) getting hurt.

 Is there any way to prevent getting mono?

-It’s hard to avoid getting mono, but you can lessen your chance by not sharing your toothbrush, dishes, utensils, and water bottles, and drinks.
+You can’t always prevent getting mono, but you can lessen your chance by: not sharing your toothbrush, dishes, utensils, and water bottles, and don’t share drinks.
 If someone you know has mono, be very careful not to share any of these items with them and don’t kiss them either.

 If I have mono, how can I prevent giving it to someone else?